Do Video Games Cause ADHD?

 Child Mind Institute

-It has the makings of a paradox: Take a first grader who can't stay in his chair at school, who wears out his caregivers by being in constant motion, who jumps restlessly from one activity to another, who can't seem to focus on parental directions or finish ordinary tasks like tying his shoes or putting away his toys.
-In short, you have a child who exhibits all the behaviors that point to ADHD—except that this child can sit in front of a video screen, transfixed, for hours.
-And when you tell him to turn off the game or the TV and come to dinner, you'd better be prepared for pushback.
+We hear it from frustrated parents: Why is it that my child, who can't stay in his chair at school, who seems to be in constant motion at home, who can't follow directions or finish ordinary tasks like putting on his shoes, can nonetheless sit in front of a video screen, transfixed, for hours.
+He fits all the criteria for ADHD—except when he's playing video games.
+And when you tell him to put down the game or turn off the TV and come to dinner, you'd better be prepared for pushback.

-Seeing this combination of behaviors prompts parents to wonder several things: Does playing video games, and imbibing digital media in general, actually cause ADHD?
-If video immersion doesn't cause ADHD, does it exacerbate it?
+Seeing this combination of behaviors prompts parents to wonder several things: Does playing video games, and consuming digital media in general, actually cause ADHD?
+If video immersion doesn't cause ADHD, does it make it worse?
 Or does the intense focus this child brings to video games suggest that he doesn't have ADHD after all?

 Let's take these one at a time.